Topics covered in this article: Incorporated Societies

 - Officer indemnities will be limited along similar lines as officer indemnities under Companies law.

-Incorporated Societies should start thinking now about how they will go about complying with the requirements of the new Act.
+We recommend that Incorporated Societies who are revising their rules consider the requirements of the new Act before making any changes.
 If you want to find out more please don’t hesitate to get in touch with us.
 Phone (07) 578 2099 or email email@example.com.